three-desi-things/three-desi-things.github.io/_pages/about.md

 ### Veda Shastri

-Veda Shastri is an award-winning journalist whose work has appeared in the New York Times, National Geographic, and the Juggernaut.
+Veda Shastri is an independent documentary filmmaker, video producer and immersive journalist.
+She is a contributing producer for Immersive Experiences at National Geographic.

+She was earlier a staff video journalist and producer for The New York Times in New York.
+Veda has produced over 100 virtual reality stories and short documentaries for the New York Times, from the nuclear power plant in Fukushima, inside a Black Hawk in Puerto Rico, the lava fields of Iceland, and on Mauna Loa Volcano in Hawaii.

+For her work at the NYTimes, she has won an Online Journalism Award and an Edward R. Murrow Award.

 ## Socials!